maorun/abc-list/CLOUD_SYNC_SETUP.md

 **2. OAuth redirect error**
 - Verify your redirect URLs match exactly in Google Console and Supabase
 - Check that you're using the correct domain (http vs https)
-- Ensure the base path `/abc-list/` is included

 **3. Database connection errors**
 - Verify your Supabase URL and anon key are correct